-In corporate environments, and within a corporate network, Microsoft's Active Directory is a very common Identity Provider that is responsible for user authentication.
+In corporate environments, and within a corporate network, Microsoft's Active Directory (AD) is a common user directory that is responsible for user authentication within the corporate domain.
+When combined with Active Directory Federation Services (ADFS), AD is then able to interact with other online services and ADFS is an Identity Provider that supports federation.
 In online environments, Google Account can be used as an alternative Identity Provider, and Microsoft also has Azure AD.

 However, there are also white-label, cloud-based Identity Providers such as the 10Duke Identity Provider.
 Regardless of vendor, each Identity Provider is responsible for authenticating the users held in its database.

 Now, suppose that you are an application vendor selling a web application, 'DesignX', for a large corporate customer, 'GlobalCo'.